-- 1. With Pay Permanent employees shall be entitled to utilize any accumulated sick leave during the time prior to the expected date of childbirth and for one (1) month thereafter upon presentation of a doctor's certification and approval by the Department of Administration.
+1. With Pay - Permanent employees shall be entitled to utilize any accumulated sick leave during the time prior to the expected date of childbirth and for one (1) month thereafter upon presentation of a doctor's certification and approval by the Department of Administration.
 The City may consider granting, in extenuating circumstances, additional use of sick leave not to exceed two (2) months, upon presentation of a doctor's statement setting forth the necessity therefor.
-Employees who have accumulated vacation leave and/or compensatory time may use such time for maternity purposes. - 2.
-Without Pay Permanent employees who have no earned or accumulated vacation leave, sick leave or compensatory time, may be granted a leave of absence for maternity purposes prior to the expected date of childbirth and for one (1) month thereafter upon presentation of a doctor's certification.
-Leaves may be granted or denied at the discretion of the City's Business Administrator who shall review all recommendations for leaves of absences as submitted by the Department Director.
+Employees who have accumulated vacation leave and/or compensatory time may use such time for maternity purposes.